sjhloco/sjhloco-netbox_env_setup/README.md

 **Virtual:** *Cluster-group, Cluster-type, Cluster*\
 Clusters are groupings of resources which VMs run within.
 Cluster-groups and types allow further grouping of clusters based on things such as location or technology.\
-Site, tenant, cluster-group and tags can be set globally for all members of a cluster-type or be overiddern on a per-cluster basis.
+Site, tenant, cluster-group and tags can be set globally for all members of a cluster-type or be overridden on a per-cluster basis.

 ```css
 vrt = nbox.create_vrt()